DaveH355/arcademics-helper/README.md

 This bot works through a Chrome extension
 Note currently only the Grand Prix game is supported

-- `Step 1` Download the Arcademics Helper extension from here.
-Remeber to unzip after: https://downgit.github.io/#/home?url=https://github.com/DaveH355/arcademics-cheats/tree/main/Arcademics%20Helper
+- `Step 1` Download the Arcademics Helper extension from here. [download-directory.github.io](https://download-directory.github.io/?url=https://github.com/DaveH355/arcademics-cheats/tree/main/Arcademics%20Helper)

 - `Step 2` Go to [chrome://extensions](chrome://extensions) and turn on Developer mode.
 Click the load unpacked button and find where you downloaded the extension